My public lectures (or similar events) are available online, among them:

 What is the reality on offer in these economic arrangements?
 How do they square with the public perception of superpower grand strategy?
 How should national public policies respond to the challenges raised in these international ambitions?
 (With Ambassador Kirk Wagar, US Ambassador to Singapore, and Kishore Mahbubani, Dean of the Lee Kuan Yew School of Public Policy, NUS).
 LKYSCH 5-Views

-08 Oct 2016 Liberal Promise, Liberal Delusion Once, we trusted that the world had wise custodians, those the rest of us could respect, admire, and emulate.
-Those custodians gave to us ideas on how we too could succeed if we followed the examples they had set: Big simple ideas on personal freedoms, rugged individualism, unbounded liberties.
-But the world is not simple like that.
+08 Oct 2016 Liberal Promise, Liberal Delusion Once, we trusted the world had wise custodians, those the rest of us could respect, admire, and emulate.
+Those guardians gave us ideas on how we too could succeed if we followed the examples they had set: Big bold yet simple ideas on personal freedoms, rugged individualism, unbounded liberties.
+But the world is not straightforward like that.
 Economic and political life is full of tradeoffs.
-Pragmatism, not idealism, is likely a better creed.

 02 Sep 2016 The Liberalisation Delusion Openness, globalization, and liberalism are in retreat.
 Liberal democracies, long critical of others they considered mere autocracies, today confront policy pressures so intense that some have heavy-handedly closed in on themselves.
 What went wrong?
 Did political openness over-promise?
 Did the divide between democracy and autocracy sensibly distinguish alternate pathways to economic and political success?
 Is the era over on an international system that allowed hundreds of millions of the world’s poorest to become dignified agents of their own destiny?